jainaman224/Algo_Ds_Notes/README.md

 # Welcome to Algorithm and Data Structure Notes :clipboard:

-Our open source community is focussed on understand concepts and whenever someone is trapped, they can see one way to code.
-So, we are making an repository having implementation in as many languages as we can.
+Our open source community is focussed on understanding the concepts and while doing so, whenever someone gets trapped, they can see one way to code in any language they want.
+So, we are developing a repository having implementation in as many languages as we can.

 ## Steps to follow :scroll: